Kanangnut/Music-Store-Database-Analysis/README.md

 I started the analysis by using SQL to query and extract insights directly, avoiding the need for extensive data preprocessing.

 ### Questions - Answered & Result
+Here are some of the questions answered in this project.
+For more details, please refer to the [SQL](https://github.com/Kanangnut/Music-Store-Database-Analysis/blob/main/music_database_query.sql) file:

 Employee Analysis:
 - Who is the senior most employee based on job title?